 A forum is used for sharing opinions, getting help and ideas from people who have knowledge and experience in a particular topic.
 To understand overlanding, here is a suggestion of several forums that you should consider joining:

 – Expedition Portal – on this forum, you will receive instant updates about the trips of the members, as well as trip reports and overland adventures planning

 - Overland Bound – this community offers discussions on a variety of topics, including overland ideas and navigations, so it is definitively worth your time

-– The Overlander – ranging from general discussions on overlanding, up to more specific ones like choosing a vehicle, this forum is a great source of information for anyone interested in overlanding
+– The Overlander – ranging from general discussions on overlanding, up to more specific ones like choosing a vehicle, this forum is a great source of information for anyone interested

 - Overland Sphere – overland adventures and expeditions, as well as overland preparations, this forum has a lot to offer so you should consider visiting it

 Hopefully, these will be more than enough to get you started.
 Communities like the forums above are not only a great source of information, but also a chance to meet new people.
 I am pretty sure that the forums cover this section too, but, how familiar are you with the term off-roading?
 Put your focus on the next paragraph to find out.

 Overlanding vs. off-roading

 You already know what overlanding is, but can you imagine what off-roading is?
 Clearly, the similarity between them is that both are “traveling –off-road,” but off-roading has a quite different meaning.

 While the purpose of overlanding is to explore areas, travel weeks and even months with little or even no risk, off-roading is completely different.